eturea/Receipts-for-YNAB-site/terms.md

 ## 3. User Accounts and Authentication

 ### 3.1 YNAB Account Required
-YNAB Receipts requires authentication with a valid YNAB account.
+Receipts for YNAB requires authentication with a valid YNAB account.
 You are responsible for:
 - Maintaining an active YNAB subscription
 - Keeping your YNAB credentials secure
 - All activity that occurs under your YNAB account when using this App